 Race rules are designed to provide a safe and fair experience for everyone involved and to help ensure our ability to produce the race again next year.

 Major rule infractions by racers will result in immediate disqualification of the racer.
-Please do not argue with or harass our volunteers but feel free to direct any questions or complaints to Nick and Pete at firstname.lastname@example.org.
+Please do not argue with or harass our volunteers but feel free to direct any questions and feedback to Pete and Nick at firstname.lastname@example.org.

 The 50 mile race will be limited to 14 hours and will end at 7:30pm.

-This is a challenging course and many runners may find it difficult to meet these cut-off times.
-Any 50 mile runner who drops out or fails to meet the course cut offs after completing the first 25 mile loop will be given an official finish time in the 25 mile race, but will not be eligible for 25 mile overall and age group awards.
+This is a challenging course so some runners may find it difficult to meet these cut-off times.
+Any 50 mile runner who drops out or fails to meet the course cut-offs after completing the first 25 mile loop will be given a finish time in the 25 mile race, but will not be eligible for 25 mile overall and age group awards.

 Bib Numbers and Check in

 - At each aid station, volunteers will record runner bib numbers as a backup to the timing mats.
 Runners are responsible for making sure that aid station volunteers record their number.
 Please make sure that your bib number is visible from the front and call out and confirm your number when passing through an aid station.
 This is important so that we can keep track of runners and know that you are not lost or injured.

 - If you need to drop out of the race for any reason, you must check out with the nearest aid station or course volunteer.
 If you do not inform us that you have dropped, we will assume that you are lost on the course.

 - There will be no water cups at the aid stations.
 Bottles can be filled at aid stations.
 Bottles or other supplies may not be stashed along the course.
 All runners must have the capacity to carry a minimum of 20 oz of water, whether in a bottle or a hydration pack.
 Dixie cups will be available at aid stations for carbonated beverages, but they cannot be carried out of the aid station.

 No Headphones or iPods